SBNSoftware/Plot_Style/guideline.md

 - Do not cover figure contents.
 - Items should appear in the same top-to-bottom order as they are drawn in a histogram stack, if applicable.
+- If plot has Data then it should be the first entry in the legend

 ### Special guidance for Event Displays